rspec/rspec-metagem/features/Upgrade.md

 ### `rspec` command with no arguments

+Now you can just type

+    rspec

-Now you can just type `rspec` to run all the specs in the `spec` directory.
-If you keep your specs in a different directory, you can override the default with the `--default_path` argument (on the command line or in `.rspec`). e.g.
+to run all the specs in the `spec` directory.
+If you keep your specs in a different directory, you can override the default with the `--default_path` argument in a config file:

     # in .rspec
     --default_path specs